Lump sum lifetime mortgage vs drawdown lifetime mortgage

 By accessing your funds as a drawdown, you can release the money you need when you need it.
 This means you’ll only be charged interest on the funds you release.

-It’s important to discuss this with your equity release adviser and consider that there may be an early repayment charge (ERC) payable if you choose to remortgage.
+It’s important to discuss this with your equity release adviser and consider your affordability to make payments.

 Getting the right advice